cathug/crisis-des/readme.md

 This repository contains all the files for to simulate OpenUp service desk operation.

-Two models are now available:

-The first version `queue_simulation.py` incorporates interrupts to sign in and sign out counsellors.

-In this version, counsellors do not have to work overtime and are allowed to have a meal break during `AM`, `PM`, and `Special` shifts.
+The file `queue_simulation.py` incorporates interrupts to sign in and sign out counsellors.
+Counsellors do not have to work overtime and are allowed to have a meal break during `AM`, `PM`, and `Special` shifts.
 This break is currently set to `60 minutes`.
 During the graveyard shift, the meal break is actually a `180-minute` "nap time".
 No more new cases are assigned to counsellors who are `30 minutes` away from